OmerShubi/DUBUS/README.md

 ============

 The installation consists of two parts - Frontend & Backend.
+We assume that databricks and the VM are configured to be able to communicate with each other securely.

 ### Frontend
 1. Clone the repository into your databricks workspace - `git clone https://github.com/scaperex/DUBUS.git`